Sports Podiatrist and Clinical Biomechanist

 Royal College of Podiatry Memeber

-I work with active individuals, runners & athletes of all levels, with a particular emphasis on complex & recurrent lower-limb injuries, return-to-run decision making & long-term performance development.
-My clinical reasoning centres on how biomechanics, strength & load interact to influence pain, injury risk & movement efficiency.
-By combining advanced gait, strength & pressure analysis with clinical expertise, I am skilled at identifying the mechanical & capacity-related contributors to symptoms that persist or recur despite previous treatment.
-Clear communication & patient education are central to my practice, ensuring individuals understand both the underlying causes of their symptoms & the rationale behind each element of their management plan.
+I work with active individuals, runners and athletes of all levels, with a particular emphasis on complex and recurrent lower-limb injuries, return-to-run decision making and long-term performance development.
+My clinical reasoning centres on how biomechanics, strength and load interact to influence pain, injury risk and movement efficiency.
+By combining advanced gait, strength and pressure analysis with clinical expertise, I am skilled at identifying the mechanical and capacity-related contributors to symptoms that persist or recur despite previous treatment.
+Clear communication and patient education are central to my practice, ensuring individuals understand both the underlying causes of their symptoms and the rationale behind each element of their management plan.

-Alongside my clinical work, I am an associate lecturer in clinical biomechanics & currently undertaking a Sports Science based PhD at Staffordshire University.
-My research, titled “The Biological Price of Technology: A Dynamic Systems Investigation with Single-Subject Analysis of how a Runner’s Strength and Plyometric Capacity Mediate Coordination, Control, and Metabolic Adaptation to Advanced Footwear Technology,” explores how modern running footwear interacts with individual strength, neuromuscular capacity & movement variability.
-This work reflects my wider interest in dynamic systems theory, responder versus non-responder behaviour & the individualised effects of technology on performance & injury risk, directly informing my clinical decision making & footwear guidance.
+Alongside my clinical work, I am an associate lecturer in clinical biomechanics and currently undertaking a Sports Science based PhD at Staffordshire University.
+My research, titled “The Biological Price of Technology: A Dynamic Systems Investigation with Single-Subject Analysis of how a Runner’s Strength and Plyometric Capacity Mediate Coordination, Control, and Metabolic Adaptation to Advanced Footwear Technology,” explores how modern running footwear interacts with individual strength, neuromuscular capacity and movement variability.
+This work reflects my wider interest in dynamic systems theory, responder versus non-responder behaviour and the individualised effects of technology on performance and injury risk, directly informing my clinical decision making and footwear guidance.

-I also bring over 30 years of personal running experience, having competed across track, cross country & road running, representing North Devon AC & Bristol & West AC, with a half-marathon personal best of 1 hour 13 minutes.
-This lived experience provides first-hand insight into the realities of training load, performance pressure & injury management, allowing me to bridge the gap between objective data & real-world running demands.
-As a result, my assessments & recommendations are not only scientifically grounded, but practical, realistic & supportive of long-term progress & sustained performance.
+I also bring over 30 years of personal running experience, having competed across track, cross country and road running, representing North Devon AC and Bristol & West AC, with a half-marathon personal best of 1 hour 13 minutes.
+This lived experience provides first-hand insight into the realities of training load, performance pressure and injury management, allowing me to bridge the gap between objective data and real-world running demands.
+As a result, my assessments and recommendations are not only scientifically grounded, but practical, realistic and supportive of long-term progress and sustained performance.

 PhD Candidate